IBM/sms-spam-filter-using-hortonworks/README.md

 This code pattern provides three different examples or illustrations to tackle this problem:

-Note: All the development and training included below, including references to the HDP cluster, are initiated from within Watson Studio Local.
+Note: All the development and training included below, including references to the HDP cluster, are initiated from within IBM's Watson Studio Local.

 * Develop and train a Spam Filter Model using pyspark, both locally (using local Spark ML provided by Watson Studio Local) and remotely (by leveraing the remote Spark in the HDP cluster).